IT HURTS WHEN MY MILK “LETS DOWN.” WHAT COULD BE CAUSING THIS AND HOW CAN I REMEDY THIS SITUATION? WHAT IF MY PAIN IS DEEP IN MY BREAST?

 One other cause of deep breast pain or painful let-down is that the baby might be clamping down instead of suckling.
 You will not hear the baby doing much swallowing if this is the case.
-A baby who is not breastfeeding properly should be assessed by someone knowledgeable in breastfeeding to help him learn to breastfeed.
+Your local LLL Leader can help you review good latching and sucking signs.

 Breastfeeding without pain is important not only for the comfort of the nursing parent, but also for your baby.
 Pain is typically a sign that something is not going well.
 Resolving your pain goes a long way toward your baby getting sufficient milk and your milk production remaining strong so you can meet your breastfeeding goals.